 HTML <var> tag

 When writing in HTML, the <var> tag is an inline element used to designate a variable.
 It is useful when you are writing a page that deals with programming or mathematical expressions.
-The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.
+The following sections contain information about this tag, including an example of it in use, and related attributes and browser compatibility.

 This element is unique in that it is a phrase tag, which indicates that a section of text has structural meaning.